Rochet2/lualzw/README.md

 A relatively fast LZW compression algorithm in pure lua

 # encoding and decoding
+Lossless compression for any text.
+The more repetition in the text, the better.

 16 bit encoding is used.
 So each 8 bit character is encoded as 16 bit.
 This means that the dictionary size is 65280.